BernieSumption/EasyDB/README.md

 EasyDB requires Swift 5.5+ and runs on: iOS 13+, macOS 10.15+, watchOS 6+, tvOS 13+.

-It would be relatively easy to extend support back a few versions, PRs welcome, see [this issue](https://github.com/BernieSumption/EasyDB/issues/1).
+It would be relatively easy to extend support back a few versions, see [this issue](https://github.com/BernieSumption/EasyDB/issues/1) PRs welcome or comment on the issue if this is important for you.

 ## Defining collections